Eschatologue/CM_wiki/docs/class/monk/index.md

 ### Level 18: Superior Defense

 At the start of your turn, you can expend 3 :class-phb24-monk: **Focus Points** to bolster yourself against harm for 1 minute or until you have the Incapacitated condition.
-During that time, you have :dmg-res: Resistance to all damage except :dmg-force: Force damage.
+During that time, you have **:dmg-res: Resistance**{ .em } to all damage except :dmg-force: Force damage.

 ### Level 19: Epic Boon